ory/sdk/clients/kratos/java/docs/PublicApi.md

 **302** | Empty responses are sent when, for example, resources are deleted.
 The HTTP status code for empty responses is typically 201. |  -  |
 **500** | genericError |  -  |

-<a name="initializeSelfServiceProfileManagementFlow"></a>
+<a name="initializeSelfServiceSettingsFlow"></a>
-# **initializeSelfServiceProfileManagementFlow**
+# **initializeSelfServiceSettingsFlow**
-> initializeSelfServiceProfileManagementFlow()
+> initializeSelfServiceSettingsFlow()

-Initialize browser-based profile management flow
+Initialize browser-based settings flow

-This endpoint initializes a browser-based profile management flow.
-Once initialized, the browser will be redirected to &#x60;urls.profile_ui&#x60; with the request ID set as a query parameter.
+This endpoint initializes a browser-based settings flow.
+Once initialized, the browser will be redirected to &#x60;urls.settings_ui&#x60; with the request ID set as a query parameter.
 If no valid user session exists, a login flow will be initialized.  &gt; This endpoint is NOT INTENDED for API clients and only works with browsers (Chrome, Firefox, ...).
-More information can be found at [ORY Kratos Profile Management Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-profile-management).
+More information can be found at [ORY Kratos User Settings &amp; Profile Management Documentation](https://www.ory.sh/docs/next/kratos/self-service/flows/user-settings-profile-management).

 ### Example
 ```java